BurningLutz/dotfiles/README.md

 - Move `windows/.wslconfig` into %UserProfile%.
 - Move `windows/wsl.conf` into /etc inside WSL.

+# Switch Snapshot

+Simply run `switch.sh`.

-# Language Specific Scripts
+# Language Specific Installation

-There are some installation scripts specific to different languages under the `scripts/lang` dir, they are not executed by default.
+There are some installation scripts specific to different languages under the `lang` dir, they are not executed by default.

 Run them standalone as you need.